 Almost every home aligner brand offers some sort of financing or monthly payment plan to break that cost into more manageable chunks.
-SmileDirectClub and byte offer fairly similar plans that are available to every customer, regardless of credit score.
-Candid also has a $99/month financing plan, but a credit check is required.
-So, your approval isn’t guaranteed.
-AlignerCo, the industry’s most affordable brand, offers two different financing plans, one with a credit check and one without.
+SmileDirectClub and Byte offer similar plans that are available to every customer, regardless of credit score.
+AlignerCo, the industry’s most affordable brand, offers two different financing plans: one with a credit check and one without.

 Step 4: Order an Impression Kit (or Schedule a 3D Scan)